 In the end, does acupuncture for cramps help?
 Should you try it if you are seeking to get rid of or decrease painful cramps?
 The answer is, why not?
-The risks are very low, especially if you don’t have a bleeding disorder or a pacemaker and if the doctor you pick is qualified – ask you family doctor or your OBGYN for a referral.
-While many have found this practice to be extremely helpful, do keep in mind that it may not be for you or may not give you the results you seek.
+The risks are very low, especially if you don’t have a bleeding disorder or a pacemaker, and if the doctor you pick is qualified, ask your family doctor or your OBGYN for a referral.
+While many have found this practice extremely helpful, keep in mind that it may not be for you or give you the results you seek.
 Ask your acupuncturist and find out if acupuncture for cramps is your best choice for treatment.

-At Philadelphia Acupuncture Clinic Victor Tsan, MD – delivers different alternative strategies for this medical disorders.
-Being experienced acupuncturist, homeopath, and hypnotherapist at the same time, Doctor Tsan uses a combination of these methods and, as a result, most of the women who get treatment at this facility become cured forever.
+At the Philadelphia Acupuncture Clinic, Victor Tsan, MD, and a team of licensed professionals deliver different alternative strategies for this medical disorder.
+Being an experienced acupuncturist, homeopath, and hypnotherapist at the same time, Doctor Tsan uses a combination of these methods, and, as a result, most of the women who get treatment at this facility become cured forever.

-“Holistic Medicine does not relief the pain – it cures the disease.
-In most of the cases dysmenorrhea or menstrual cramps appear as a result of hormonal disbalance in woman’s body and when we are able to diagnose and pinpoint which particular group of hormones are out of the equation we can fix it and cure forever”, – Dr. Tsan says.
+“Holistic medicine does not relieve the pain; it cures the disease.
+In most cases, dysmenorrhea or menstrual cramps appear as a result of a hormonal imbalance in a woman’s body.
+When we can diagnose and pinpoint which group of hormones is out of the equation, we can fix and cure it forever,” Dr. Tsan says.